disqus/pgshovel/README.rst

 mutation operation must be recorded to the event table, and incurs all of the typical overhead of a database write.

-In write-heavy environments, it is typically a better choice to choice use logical decoding (assuming you can run PostgreSQL 9.4), foregoing some configuration flexibility for increased throughput.
+In write-heavy environments, it is typically a better choice to use logical decoding (assuming you can run PostgreSQL 9.4), foregoing some configuration flexibility for increased throughput.

 Development
 ===========